There is a good argument to be made that, over the last decade, there has been no more influential Nigerian coach than Manu Garba.

 That is not, however, an achievement that is particularly unique.
 Nigeria is historically the most successful country in the world at that age group, and the likes of Fanny Amun and the late Paul Hamilton have also led sides with considerable talent but questionable eligibility to success.

 What sets Garba apart, besides recency bias, is the style with which his side beguiled the world, and the sheer output of his group of youngsters.
-A free-scoring, counter-attacking style saw the team plunder 3.25 goals per game over the course of the competition, a staggering number considering football’s fundamentally low-scoring nature.
+A free-scoring, counter-attacking style saw the team plunder 3.25 goals per game over the course of the competition in 2013, a staggering number considering football’s fundamentally low-scoring nature.

 Understandably, Garba evinces a great degree of pride at having defied one of football’s fundamental truisms, and in his discussion he gravitates time and again to that 2013 side.
 So what made them so special, so cohesive, so irresistible as an attacking force?

-“That team had an abundance of talent, but not only was the squad talented, we had ample time to stay with the players,” he says.
+“That team had an abundance of talent, but not only was the squad talented, we had ample time to stay with the players,” he tells The SuperSub.

 “Honestly, we had the opportunity to teach them all that you need to teach a player in terms of playing and performing at the highest level.
 To be fit technically, tactically, physically, psychologically and mentally.